Grecia-09/MechaCar_Statistical_Analysis/README.md

 When most people start thinking about getting a car, all they can think about is looking for speed but also have to use less gas to go a given distance.
 Based on that, the metrics which would be of interest to a potential consumer are fuel efficiency and horsepower (hp).
 By tackling these metrics wisely, MechaCar could outperform the competition.

+- Fuel Efficency refers to the ability of a vehicle to extract energy from fuel.
+The more energy a vehicle can extract from fuel, the greater fuel-efficiency the vehicle is said to have.
+This is important because less fuel is required to cover a journey, fuel-efficient cars save more money for drivers in the long-term.
+In the United States, fuel efficiency is expressed as "miles per gallon" (mpg).

+  * H0: The means of mpg of all groups are equal.
+  * Ha: At least one of the means of mpg is different from the other groups.

+  We should use an ANOVA test to compare the means of a continuous numerical variable across a number of groups.
+A one-way ANOVA is used to test the means of a       single dependent variable across a single independent variable with multiple groups, and determine whether any of those means are statistically significantly       different from each other.

+  For conducting this test, fuel efficiency data of all the concerned manufacturers is required.

+- Horsepower(hp) refers to the power an engine produces, we can think of higher horsepower being the specification that will sustain a higher rate of work once moving.

+  * H0: The means of hp of all groups are equal.
+  * Ha:  At least one of the means of hp is different from the other groups.

+   For this second metric, we should perform an one-way ANOVA test as well to determine if there’s a difference between the horsepower sample mean and horsepower      population mean.

+    For conducting this test, horsepower data of all the concerned manufacturers is required.